 The 50/30/20 budget plan is a popular and simple way to start budgeting.
 Anyone can do it, and it has real results.
 To follow this plan, you spend roughly 50% of your income on needs, 30% on wants, and 20% on savings and debt repayment.
 Note that the income you are spending is after tax dollars, so you don’t have to factor what taxes might take out of your total income.

-During those 30 days, think about if you really want them or even need them.
+The 30-day rule is another simple strategy that can be used along with the 50/20/30 rule, especially when it comes to cutting down our wants.
+The rule is all about limiting impulse buying.
+Say you're in the store or shopping online and suddenly come across a pair of sneakers.
+Wow, they are cool.
+But do you need them?
+Stop!
+Take a note, mental or written down, and come back to the idea in 30 days.
+During those 30 days, think about if you really need or even want them.
 After those days, you can make the call.
 You might still want them or realize that you don’t.
 By implementing this rule, you can control your spending and make smarter financial decisions.
 According to Credit Karma, almost 40% of millennials have spent money they didn’t have as they try to keep up with others.
 Limit needless spending and watch just how much you can save!

 An emergency fund is a bank account with money set aside to pay for the unexpected expenses that life throws at us.
 Maybe your car breaks down or you have a major medical bill.
 Maybe your house needs a repair.
 Whatever it is, it's hard to plan for the unexpected.
 Emergency funds create a nice buffer for when life throws curveballs at us.
 These types of savings accounts are a great way to not have to rely on a credit card or take out more debt.